debck/email/README.md

 # Emailer [W I P]

-> A Go client to send emails through Command Line.
+> A Go client to send emails from Command Line.

 ### Development
 * Create a `.env` file in the root and fill with this